Northwest Arkansas: Aviation

 Northwest Arkansas National Airport (often referred to by its IATA airport code, XNA) is the primary commercial service airport in the region.
 The facility opened in 1998, supplanting Drake Field in Greenland, which remains as a general aviation facility.
 XNA has one concourse, with twelve gates.
 The three most popular destinations for the year-long period ending June 2017 were Dallas/Fort Worth International Airport, Hartsfield–Jackson Atlanta International Airport, and O'Hare International Airport, hubs for American Airlines, Delta Air Lines, and United Airlines, respectively.
-The Northwest Arkansas Council has prioritized attracting a low-cost carrier to the airport, and has had relative success with Allegiant Air, which offers three permanent and three seasonal destinations.
+The Northwest Arkansas Council has prioritized attracting a low-cost carrier to the airport, and has had relative success with Allegiant Air, which offers eight destinations from the airport.

 The region has seven smaller, public use general aviation airports, including Drake Field, Rogers Executive Airport, Springdale Municipal Airport, Bentonville Municipal Airport, Siloam Springs Municipal Airport, Crystal Lake Airport, and Huntsville Municipal Airport.
 Beaver Lake Aviation, a wholly owned subsidiary of Walmart, is based in Rogers.